DidierRLopes/GiveawayNFTbot/README.md

 Although this is an interesting bot application you should note **Reddit rules**:

 "_Votes must be cast by humans.
 That is, API clients proxying a human’s action one-for-one are OK, but bots deciding how to vote on content or amplifying a human’s vote are not.
 See the reddit rules for more details on what constitutes vote cheating._"

+## Future improvements

+Some future possible improvements could be to be even more automated.
+For example, by connecting your twitter/insta account and either retweet or like a post based on what the OP requires to participate on the giveaway.

+If you are interested in improving the bot, feel free to contribute.
+You may use the jupyter notebook for faster development.